billwuqin/Green-Energy-Network/GreenCharterProposal.md

    - Industry stakeholders and regulatory bodies to ensure alignment with current and future regulatory frameworks.

 The GREEN WG will liaise with ITU-T and ETSI on benchmarking methodologies for collaboration and consultation,as follows:

-      o The European Telecommunications Standards Institute (ETSI), particularly with regard to the TCEE (Technical Committee of Environment Engineering).
+   - The European Telecommunications Standards Institute (ETSI), particularly with regard to the TCEE (Technical Committee of Environment Engineering).

-      o The International Telecommunication Union (ITU), particularly with regard to ITU-T-SG-5.
+   - The International Telecommunication Union (ITU), particularly with regard to ITU-T-SG-5.